-7. Funding Restrictions
+3B.
+Funding Restrictions

 Local Partnership Competitive Program will only fund the construction component of a capital project.
-A project will be considered for funding only if at time of adoption, the project has completed a project level environmental process in accordance with California Environmental Quality Act (CEQA) and, if the project is federalized, the National Environmental Policy Act (NEPA).
-An exception may be made for small projects, or smaller project modes that are part of a larger project.
-For these small projects, environmental must be completed within 6 months of program adoption.
-Funds will not be allocated to any portion of a larger project until all project modes of the project have completed the environmental process.
+A project will be considered for funding if at time of adoption, the project has completed a project level environmental process in accordance with California Environmental Quality Act (CEQA) and, if the project is federalized, the National Environmental Policy Act (NEPA).
+A project may also be considered for funding if at time of adoption it has completed the final draft of a project level environmental document in accordance with CEQA and if applicable, NEPA.
+Environmental clearance must be completed within 6 months of program adoption.

+Funds will not be allocated to any portion of a project until all project modes of the project have completed the environmental process.

-Projects on the state highway system and/or projects implemented by Caltrans will require a Caltrans approved Project Report.
+Projects on the state highway system and/or projects implemented by Caltrans require a Caltrans approved Project Report.